enthought/distributed-array-protocol/protocol.rst

 boundary padding
     Padding indices in a local array that indicate which indices are part of the logical *boundary* of the entire domain.
-These are physical or real boundaries and correspond to the cells or indices that are involved with the physical system's boundary conditions in a PDE application, for example.
-These boundary padding cells would exist even if the array were not distributed.
+These are physical or real boundaries and correspond to the elements or indices that are involved with the physical system's boundary conditions in a PDE application, for example.
+These boundary padding elements would exist even if the array were not distributed.
+These elements are included in a distributed dimension's ``'size'``.

 communication padding
     Padding indices that are shared logically with a neighboring local array.
     These padding regions are used often in finite differencing applications and reserve room for communication with neighboring arrays when data updates are required.
+Each of these shared elements are only counted once toward the ``'size'`` of each distributed dimension, so the total ``'size'`` of a dimension will less than or equal to the sum of the sizes all local buffers.

 Exporting a Distributed Array